Will Flying Cars Ever Happen?

 Surprisingly, the present-day landscape already features glimpses of this futuristic vision.
 For instance, Aston Martin unveiled the Volante Vision Concept in 2018—a flying car resembling something from a sci-fi movie.
 However, with a staggering price tag of $9.3 million, this innovation remains far from accessible to the general public.

 But there’s a glimmer of hope on the horizon.
 Hugh Martin, the CEO of Lacuna Technologies, predicts that commercially available flying cars could become a reality by 2024.
-He points out that the challenge lies in the technology and managing air traffic and establishing new regulations—a process that will inevitably take time.
+He points out that the challenge lies in the technology, managing air traffic, and establishing new regulations—a process that will inevitably take time.

 The Hurdles on the Path to Skyborne Transportation